 2. State the justification/rationale for this amendment.
 If risks are being updated, please provide specific justification:

 In the first study, we used a somewhat novel paradigm for studying psychological attributes of social media users.
-We wanted to start with something specific, so we used one psychological construct- group identity- on one social network platform- Twitter.
+We wanted to start with something specific, so we used one psychological construct—group identity—on one social network platform, Twitter.
 Initial results were promising.
 We found that certain group identities, like gender, were easier to infer from a person’s online communications than others, like political affiliation.
-The general approach of surveying human subjects on psychological attributes and correlating that with data from social media is shaping into a very fruitful direction that is rarely taken in the current literature, which is dominated by computer science researchers.
-Through these amendments, we wish to widen the scope of the study to include Facebook, a far more popular social networking site with a diverse range of data, and other psychological constructs than just group identity.
+The general approach of surveying human subjects on psychological attributes and correlating that with data from social media is shaping into a very fruitful direction.
+Through these amendments, we wish to widen the scope of the study to include Facebook, a far more popular social networking site with a diverse range of data, and psychological constructs other than just group identity.
 This has high potential to provide interesting results for psychologists.
 For example, though “self-aspects” have been widely studied in psychology, no one has investigated which particular self-aspects people tend to reveal in social media and the extent to which this might differ for different platforms, like Twitter vs. Facebook.
 In addition, the inclusion of more psychological survey elements and data from multiple platforms may allow us to make a better case to the community of social media researchers for our methodology and the importance of interdisciplinary collaboration between psychologists and computer scientists in this domain.

 From an overall procedural perspective, there is little difference between the amended study and the study we have run under this IRB.
-This is simply another instance of subjects answering a series of optional questions about themselves and having the option to authorize us to use their data from social media sites.
-The new study includes more components and will therefore take longer, but will still be less than an hour to complete.
+Subjects answer a series of optional questions about themselves and have the option to authorize us to use their data from social media sites.
+The new study includes more components and will therefore take longer, but will still take less than an hour to complete.
 The first iteration of the study ended up only taking an average of about 15 minutes for participants.
 Since participants sign up for an hour’s worth of credit, it also makes more sense to have them answer more questions on widely used survey items, which as mentioned, could be of great benefit to scientific community when used within our paradigm.

 3. Is the study sponsored?